Content from Accessing RStudio Server through OnDemand

 "https://repo.miserver.it.umich.edu/cran/"

 Now suppose that this project we’re working on uses some very special packages that we don’t want in the library in our home directory.
-The right way to do this is with a package manager like packrat or the newer renv.
+The right way to do this is with a package manager like renv.
 But for example’s sake, we’ll create a quick approximation with the R_LIBS_USER environment variable and the .Renviron file.

 The R_LIBS_USER environment variable can be set to a directory that you want to use as a library instead of the default one we saw before in your home directory.
 If we’re running R from the command line (which we’ll talk about later), we could export this variable in the command line before you start R: